 In 2017 Hospitality House expanded again lifting its residency restrictions where it now distributes over 35,000 pounds of food to approximately 450 households every month!

-Food distributed by Hospitality House is donated by a variety of sources including grocers, businesses, schools, religious organizations and individuals as well as from purchases of food available through Gleaners Community Food Bank of Southeastern Michigan where Hospitality House is a member agency.
+Food distributed by Hospitality House is donated by a variety of sources including grocers, businesses, schools, religious organizations and individuals as well as from purchases of food available through Gleaners Community Food Bank of Southeastern Michigan where Hospitality House is a community member.